neul-labs/gity/docs/fsmonitor.md

 1. Git updates `.git/HEAD` to point to the new branch
 2. Git checks out files from the new branch tip
 3. The file watcher sees both `.git` changes and working tree changes
-4. Gitz filters out `.git` paths and reports only working tree changes
+4. Gity filters out `.git` paths and reports only working tree changes
 5. Git receives the correct list of files that need re-verification

 This works correctly because: